-&lt;sup>21 Interview with poultry producer, June 2015
+&lt;sup>24 Interview with poultry producer, June 2015

-&lt;sup>22 Interview with poultry producer, June 2015
+&lt;sup>25 Interview with poultry producer, June 2015

-&lt;sup>23 Interview with industry player, July 2015
+&lt;sup>26 Interview with industry player, July 2015

-&lt;sup>24 Interview with industry player, July 2015
+&lt;sup>27 Interview with industry player, July 2015

-largest cost of producing chicken contributing about 60% to the total cost of producing a bird (Bagopi et al., 2014; Zengeni, 2014).
+Cost competitiveness of both new entrants and existing players in the poultry value chain is largely determined by the ability of producers to access feed at low cost.
+Feed is by far the largest cost of producing chicken contributing about 60% to the total cost of producing a bird (Bagopi et al., 2014; Zengeni, 2014).
 The price of feed is determined by the prices of its key raw material inputs; maize and soya.
-These two products combined constitute over three quarters of the cost of producing feed.
+These two products combined constitute over three guarters of the cost of producing feed.